Guzaboo/gloriouswill.github.io/README.md

-# gloriouswill.github.io
+# kedric.is.a.scammer
-Glorious William Culhane
+Kedric is a scammer